 Recommended Preparation: Students who plan to complete this course of study in two years should have experience in vocal or instrumental performance and reading music.
-Entering students must prepare two contrasting pieces for a music area audition.To find out about the audition process, please visit the website at: http://www.monroecc.edu/formboss/mu01_auditions/
+Entering students must prepare two contrasting pieces for a music area audition.Please visit the audition process website to learn more.

 Important Program Points: